 See further information on the course content on the programme website and Into student portal (https://into.aalto.fi/display/enidbm).

-Students are granted admission to the programme through a two-phase process.
-In the first phase, applicants are assessed based on (1) their personal motivation for joining the program, (2) their academic excellence as displayed in their past studies and portfolio and (3) their professional experience.
+In their application documents the applicants are expected to demonstrate (1) their personal motivation for joining the program, (2) their academic excellence as displayed in their past studies and portfolio and (3) their professional experience.
 The professional experience of the applicants is looked at broadly and is considered to include work experience relevant to the IDBM programme as well as experience in artistic and scientific work, including entrepreneurship and other relevant civic activities.
-In the second phase, the most suitable applicants from the first phase are invited for interview from which a smaller subset of applicants is offered a study place.

 The applicant must convey his/her motivation for studying in the IDBM Major Studies Programme by writing a motivation letter.
 The letter should address the following questions: